 1 large plastic cooler

 - Brine should be completely chilled before adding poultry.
-Place your poultry in the water (along with aromatics if using) and place in the refrigerator for 24 hours.
+Place your poultry in the water (along with aromatics if using) and place in the refrigerator for up to 24 hours.
 Or cover and place outside or in a garage if it's cold enough.
 (It should never go above 40 degrees) Turkey should be completely submerged.
 Weigh it down if necessary with a plate.

 - Remove turkey from brine 1 hour before you're ready to roast it.
 Rinse turkey well after removing it from the brine solution and pat it dry; discard the brine.
 If you are not ready to cook the turkey right away, remove from brine, rinse and refrigerate until ready to use.

 You can use additional flavoring agents such as apple cider, white wine, brown sugar, maple syrup, etc. If you add liquid, cut back on the water.